 Like using the right tool for the job, first you need to figure out what the problem is.
 Then you need to know enough about your tools to pick the right ones that will do the job in the most efficient way that limits creating other problems.

 The wrong technology can create a game of whack-a-mole.
 Sure, you can fix one problem, but what if that solution sets off a chain reaction that creates ten more problems?
 What if the solutions to those problems each create ten more problems?
-That’s 1,000 problems.
-The next step of this exponential growth is 10,000.
-Adopting the wrong technological solution can create a long series of unintended consequences that reverberate through time and space.
+That’s already 100 problems.
+Adopting the wrong technological solution can create an endless series of unintended consequences that reverberate through time and space.

 Perhaps you can never “solve” something, but you can at least make problems manageable.
 If this “technology” improves relationships between people, humans and non-humans, from an Indigenous perspective you could call this a “good” and “healthy” technology.
 For example, sustainable harvesting of foods and medicines is a form of lndigenous technology, and it’s far more involved than just using some specific tool or mechanical method.
 It involves a relationship between people and the land and it was developed over tens of thousands of years.

 There’s no single definition of Indigenous technology, just as there’s no single definition of what it means to be Indigenous.
 Maybe that’s not a bad thing.
 Maybe it needs no single definition.
 But our understanding is that Indigenous technology revolves around relationships that include non-humans as people too.

 At Animikii, we don’t move fast and break things.
 We move slow and empower people.
 Imagine a world where all tech organizations did this.
 It’s nothing new, it’s Indigenous.

 Our team handpicks Indigenous-focused news articles every week and provides you with a weekly digest.
 AND you'll also never miss another Animikii article (like this one).
 One e-mail on Wednesdays.
 Unsubscribe anytime.